We took another holiday, using the TGV instead of flying as our mode of transport, in August, as our attempts to keep air miles down continues.

 + Trains vs. planes vs. automobiles - oil usage (research by James Strickland)

-The difference in oil consumption is clear - planes with full passenger loads use 8-9 times more oil than a full high-speed train.
+The difference in oil consumption seems clear - planes with full passenger loads use 8-9 times more oil than a full high-speed train.

 The electricity consumption per KM is also very interesting to compare - as the charts show, the TGVs fare well.

-Consumptions and emissions aside, one of my serious pet peeves for plane and train travel is that none of the operating company's recycle.
-It's completely lame that they don't sort their rubbish, especially considering that most passengers buy canned/bottled beverages.
+Consumption and emissions aside, one of my serious pet peeves for plane and train travel is that none of the operating company's recycle, especially considering that most passengers buy canned/bottled beverages.

 Jeeze.